skyscrapers/documentation/kubernetes/karpenter.md

 - `labels` are key-value pairs that can be used to select nodes for scheduling pods.

-- `limits` define the maximum amount of CPU and memory that can be used by the nodes.
+- `limits` define the maximum amount of CPU and memory that can be used by the nodes. **This is important to set to not cause unexpected costs!**

 - `requirements` define the conditions that must be met for a node to be included in the node pool.
 In this case, the node must belong to the instance category 'C'.